 Editor’s Note: BlueSheepdog is made up of current and former law enforcement officers from various backgrounds and experience.
 This author has over 21 years in law enforcement, including Patrol, Traffic, Drug Task Force, Supervisor, and SWAT.
-For disclosure, the author is a Lifetime Member of the National Rifle Association (NRA).
-In general, the BlueSheepdog staff are supportive a lawful citizens possessing and carrying firearms.
+For disclosure, the author is a Lifetime Member of the National Rifle Association (NRA) after getting an NRA Life Membership Discount through GunsHolstersAndGear.
+The BlueSheepdog staff are supportive of citizens possessing and carrying firearms.

-The National Institute of Justice (under the DOJ) has shown the violent crime rate, including crimes with firearms, has dramatically fallen over the last 25 years.
-According to the NIJ Report the number of firearm incidents within that 25-year period was at a high in 1994 with 1.287 million.
+The National Institute of Justice (under the DOJ) shows the violent crime rate, including crimes with firearms, dramatically fell during the last 25 years.
+According to the NIJ Report the number of criminal firearm incidents within that 25-year period was at a high in 1994 with 1.287 million.
 Since then the number has fallen to 467,000 in 2011, with only 333,000 in 2008.
 The firearm crime rate in 1994 was 7.4 per 100,000, while it dropped to 1.8 in 2011.
 The lowest firearm crime rate in the 25-year period was 2008 at 1.5.

-However, in recent years there has arguably been an upsurge in violent crimes with firearms.
-This includes horrific acts of mass casualties including the Las Vegas massacre, the San Bernardino terrorist attack, and attack on the Pulse nightclub.
+However, in recent years there has been the perception of an increase of violent crimes with firearms.
+This includes horrific acts of spree killers including the Las Vegas massacre, the San Bernardino terrorist attack, and attack on the Pulse nightclub.
 However, the rise in violence also includes increased attacks on law enforcement officers and businesses.
 In the video below a committed armed robber continues to fight with the two female clerks (mother and daughter), even after being shot more than once.

-The new F.B.I. report has some alarming numbers of victims during mass casualty events in recent years, as repeat killers appear to be dedicated to increasing deaths, casualties, and chaos.
+The new F.B.I. report has some alarming numbers of victims during mass casualty events in recent years, as spree killers and terrorists appear to be dedicated to increasing deaths, casualties, and chaos.
 However, even in more individualized violent crime, suspects appear they are becoming more violent, more willing to kill, and less concerned about police intervention.

 Let’s take a look at this latest report, and the surprising documentation of both recent violent crime, and armed civilian intervention against these criminals.

-During the reporting time period (listed as 2014-2105 in the following graphs) there were 50 reported mass casualty incidents in 21 States throughout the U.S. However, it is extremely important to note only 20 of the 50 incidents met the FBI’s definition of mass murder.
+During the reporting time period (listed as 2014-2105 in the following graphs) there were 50 reported mass casualty incidents across 21 states throughout the U.S. It is important to note only 20 of the 50 incidents met the FBI’s definition of mass murder.
 This definition was penned by the FBI Behavioral Analysis Unit-2 in a report from 2005:

 “Generally, mass murder was described as a number of murders (four or more) occurring during the same incident, with no distinctive time period between the murders.
 These events typically involved a single location, where the killer murdered a number of victims in an ongoing incident (e.g. the 1984 San Ysidro McDonalds incident in San Diego, California; the 1991 Luby’s Restaurant massacre in Killeen, Texas; and the 2007 Virginia Tech murders in Blacksburg, Virginia).”